vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 Kafka, Storm, Ambari Infra, Zookeeper
 ~~~

+6\.
+Then we clicked OK to add the new environment.

 > Note: To view the existing environment: click the three squares near the environment name, then press Edit.

 ### Add an Application

+A quick recap, we just explored the pre-exising service pool and environment for the Trucking IoT SAM application we will build.
+The topology, you will build from scratch.
+Let's become SAM Developers.

 1\.
-Click on the SAM Logo in the top right corner, you will routed to My Applications page.
+Click on the SAM Logo in the top right corner to enter the My Applications page.

 2\.
-Click on the Add Symbol in the top right of the page, you will prompted to select **New Application** or **Import Application**.
-For **Approach 1**, select new application.
+Click on the Add Symbol in the top right of the page, select **New Application**.

-Add Application window will appear, enter the following information:
+The Add Application window will appear, enter the following information:

 ~~~
 Name: Trucking-IoT-Demo